1. .

 Each category has a variety of subcategories that overlap each other considerably.

-See: emulsion, emulsion mud, formate, formation damage, glycol, guar gum, gyp mud, heavy metal, hydrometer, inhibitive mud, lime mud, oil mud, saltwater mud, suspended solids, synthetic-base mud, water-base drilling fluid
+See: emulsion, emulsion mud, formate, formation damage, glycol, guar gum, gyp mud, heavy metal, hydrometer, inhibitive mud, lime mud, oil mud, saltwater mud, suspended solids, synthetic-base mud, water-based drilling fluid